 Who should be your successor trustee?

 The same rules as choosing a trustee apply to choosing a successor trustee.
 In general, most people can serve as your trustee — family, friends, beneficiaries of the trust, lawyers, corporate trustees, or organizations.
 You can choose a single trustee or you can choose multiple people to serve as co-trustees.
 In the case of a joint trust, your spouse is likely named as your successor, but you may also want to choose someone to succeed them.

 Always choose someone who you believe can fully carry out the duties of trustee, even though they may never actually have to do anything if the original trustee is available.
 You should also choose someone who you trust to do well and honor your wishes.
 (The instructions in a well-made trust document should already reflect your wishes, but choosing someone who knows your personal wishes may still be preferable.)

 If you are using a trust to bequeath assets to your heirs after your death, you may also want your trustees to understand how the rest of your estate is being managed, including whether you have a last will and testament and who is serving as executor of your will.

 Regardless of who you choose as successor trustee, you should notify them before you actually create the trust.
-Serving as a trustee can be a lot of work so it’s important that everyone understands what the job entails and is comfortable doing the job.
+Serving as a trustee can be a lot of work (they're even paid trustee fees) so it’s important that everyone understands what the job entails and is comfortable doing the job.
 A trustee is always allowed to refuse the role if they don't want to do it.